Programming-The-Next-Step-2023/Processing_Speed/README.md

-# Programming_the_Next_Step_LdP
+# Processing_Speed
- For all my assignments, scripts and documents for the course "Programming the Next Step".
+ An app that can measure your Processing Speed (i.e., part of the Wechsler Adult Intelligence Scale IV).
+My app for the course "Programming the Next Step".